Pladque/Gomoku_MinMax/README.md

   - You can try it with site  https://www.playok.com/en/gomoku/ (board recognizing algorithm is prepared to this side however you have to adjust coords for screenshot and mouse)
   - Your mouse coords shoud be in mouseClickPos.txt
   - Your screenshot you can prepare by playing with parameters in main.py (and/or in board_coords.py)
-  - in main.py under " # CONFIG SETTINGS # " you should change your files directory ( I will make it automatic soon)
   - you can also change which color is AI color - black or white (on printed board in terminal AI is alweys green 'X')
   - Only for windows (multithreading problem)